AlexCharlton/midi-msg/readme.md

 midi-msg aims to be a complete representation of the MIDI 1.0 Detailed Specification and its many extensions and addenda, to allow for the serialization and deserialization of MIDI byte streams to and from a typed representation.
 MIDI 2.0 may be supported at a later date.

-midi-msg types follow the taxonomy detailed in the MIDI spec, and have the goal of being entirely safe.
+midi-msg types follow the taxonomy detailed in the MIDI spec, and have the goal of being entirely safely serializable.
 That is to say, any `MidiMsg` can be serialized into a valid MIDI byte sequence.
 Likewise, as it strives for completeness, any valid MIDI byte sequence can be deserialized into a `MidiMsg`.
 A corollary to this is that "MIDI-like" messages that do not conform to the spec are mostly not representable.
 Additionally, midi-msg strives to capture the semantic meaning of MIDI with types that are not simply "bags of bytes".
 Any values that are not numeric atoms are represented with their meaning in mind.
 Nonetheless, much of what MIDI achieves is predicated on passing around numeric values and as such they are handled according to the following approach.

 Since the MIDI spec makes extensive use of non-byte-aligned integers, a Rust representation could either be achieved by introducing "exotic" integer types or by clamping Rust's primitive types to the desired range.
 For the sake of ergonomics, the latter approach was taken, though this does make this typed representation slightly "lossy".
 Any overflows between these representations are treated as max values (or min, for negative signed values).
 Other libraries, which have taken other approaches with respect to these design decisions, can be found below.